kurenn/ruby-dojo/docs/install-ruby.md

 Rails requires a JavaScript runtime to run Webpacker for its assets.

-To fix this error install nodejs, which comes with a JavaScript runtime:
+To fix this install nodejs, which comes with a JavaScript runtime:

 ```bash
 sudo apt-get install nodejs
 ```
-On top of this, modern Rails uses yarn, a JavaScript package manager.
+On top of this, modern Rails uses Yarn, a JavaScript package manager.
 We will need to install that too.
 The instructions are on the Yarn site but here they are too:

 ```bash
 curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -